billthedataguy/property-vacancies/README.md

-* In folder `templates` these are our working webpages for this database `add.html` adds a new property and fields to the management library `admin.html` full list of properties in the library `listings.html` filtered list of currently available properties and their fields `update.html` revises an existing property and fields
+* In folder `templates` these are our working webpages for this database `add.html` adds a new property and fields to the management library `admin.html` full list of properties in the library `all.html` full list of properties expanded to full details `listings.html` filtered list of currently available properties and their fields `update.html` revises an existing property and fields `view.html` full view of single property with full details
 `DS_Store`
 `.gitignore`
 `All_Properties.db`